firefly-iii/docs/new-docs/concepts/search.md

 * `destination_account_nr_starts`, `destination_account_nr_ends`, `destination_account_nr_is`, `destination_account_nr_contains`
 * `destination_account_id`

+You can also search for destination cash accounts, denoted by "(cash)" in the UI.
+Use `destination_is_cash:true`.

 ### Source or destination account

 You can search for a specific ID (source *or* destination) using `account_id`.
 This value also accepts comma separated values: `account_id:1,2,3`.

+You can also search for either source or destination cash accounts, denoted by "(cash)" in the UI.
+Use `account_is_cash:true`.

 ### Description